-- To understand the skills to formulate a technical project. - To know the ability to solve specific problem. - To study the use of new tools, algorithms and techniques required to carry out the projects. - To learn guidance on the various procedures for validation of the product and analyze the cost effectiveness. - To study the guidelines to prepare technical report of the project.
+- To understand the skills to formulate a technical project. - To know the ability to solve specific problem. - To study the new tools, algorithms and techniques required to carry out the projects. - To learn guidance on the various procedures for validation of the product and and cost effectiveness.. - To study the guidelines to prepare technical report of the project.